-Nicolas approach is Humanistic, which means that the clients subjective experience is very important and allows the client to explore whichever issues they are concerned about.
+Catherine's approach is Humanistic, which means that the clients subjective experience is very important and allows the client to explore whichever issues they are concerned about.
 These issues have often been influenced by past or present experiences.
+Catherine offers a confidential, accepting, safe, non-judgmental, space for the client to explore the issue or issues that have them, as an individual to Therapy.
 Her approach is thoughtful, engaged and compassionate and can also at times be challenging.
 Her way of working enables clients, through the counselling relationship of non judgment and respect to work towards a more resourceful and satisfying way of being.

 She is BACP registered so adheres to the strict code of ethical practice of the associations professional framework.

 Antonia offers short and long-term counselling for adults in a safe and reflective space, where you don’t have to struggle with your difficulties on your own.
 Together you can explore what is going on for you.
 She can help you gain awareness, discover choices, heal and learn to empower yourself.

 Antonia is a very empathic listener, who believes in the healing power of you telling your story, of being heard and seen, of you knowing that it matters what you feel, think and have to say.
 She observes and communicates with great care and compassion.

 Antonia uses methods from different therapeutic disciplines to suit your specific needs.
 She especially uses methods which encourage whole brain-thinking, rather than over-relying on logic.

 - Anxiety: My heart is beating fast.
 My breath is shallow.